Russian actor Pavel Ustinov freed pending appeal | DW | 20.09.2019

 Ustinov denies resisting arrest.

 Activists slammed Ustinov's arrest and launched a petition for his release.
-Additionally, celebrities, Orthodox priests and even lawmakers of the ruling United Russia party joined the outcry.
+Additionally, celebrities, Orthodox priests and even lawmakers from the ruling United Russia party joined the outcry.

 Read more: Russian media mark victory over police with Ivan Golunov's release